 - Transplant fat and soft tissue for a smooth symmetrical cheek contour.
 (Fat grafting)

 There are different treatment approaches for each patient, since treatment is tailored specifically to address specific symptoms.
 Cleft palate, hearing loss, breathing difficulties, and mandibular problems can all be addressed to improve the patient’s quality of life.

 Surgical intervention and reconstruction surgery may be necessary to correct severe deformities.
 Some surgeries will be performed after the child has fully developed facial structures.
 Other procedures cannot be performed until the patient is of legal age.
 Dr. Bradley will work closely with the child’s other specialists to create a comprehensive treatment approach.

 The recovery process varies from patient to patient depending on the extent and complexity of the procedures performed.
 Downtime for corrective surgeries can take a few weeks to several months.
 Make sure to follow Dr. Bradley’s post-surgical care directions as closely as possible during recovery.

 What is the right age for my child to start reconstruction?

 The timing will consider the functional problems, social integration, and minimizing the number of surgical procedures.
-Your child’s treatment plan, including the best timing of the procedure, is unique for your child.
-Many of the procedures including jaw and ear reconstruction, happen between the ages of 5-8 years of age.
-‘Final-stage’ procedures happen in the late teen aged years.
+Your child’s treatment plan, including the best timing of the procedures, is unique for your child.
+Many of the procedures including jaw and ear reconstruction, happen between 5-8 years of age.
+‘Final-stage’ procedures happen in the late teen-aged years.

 Which specialists should be following my child?

-Dr. Bradley will work with the ENT surgeon, Orthodontist, Speech Pathologist, Audiologist, and other specialist closely so that all needs are met at the appropriate time.
+Dr. Bradley will work with the ENT surgeon, orthodontist, speech pathologist, audiologist, and any other specialists closely so that all needs are met at the appropriate time.